hawx/guard-shell/Readme.md

     gem install guard-shell

-Add it to your Gemfile:
+Or add it to your Gemfile:

     gem 'guard-shell'